-Outside of this increase in August precipitation, there was no signal of either increase or decrease in precipitation for any other month.
-Two factors likely contribute to this result.
-Natural variability in precipitation is high in this region, with the standard deviation often exceeding the average values for most months.
-Thus a dramatic increase or decrease in modeled future precipitation would be required to produce statistically significant forecasts of future precipitation changes.
-A second factor contributing to this result is the lack of consensus among climate models in future precipitation regimes.
-In a multi-model ensemble, climate models that project wetter futures are averaged with climate models that project drier futures, and the ensemble result produces a muted signal of precipitation changes - but reflecting the reality of the state of climate model science.
+Two factors contribute to this result.
+First, natural variability in precipitation is high in this region, with the standard deviation often exceeding the average values for most months.
+Thus, a very substantial increase or decrease in forecasted precipitation would be required to produce statistically significant trends in precipitation changes.
+A second factor contributing to this result is the lack of consensus among climate models in their forecasts of future precipitation regimes.
+In a multi-model ensemble, climate models that project wetter futures are averaged with climate models that project drier futures.
+The ensemble result therefore produces a muted signal of precipitation changes, but reflects the reality of the state of the science for climate modeling.